This is the multi-page printable view of this section. Click here to print.

 # vi /etc/fstab

 Click the All Services > Compute > Virtual Server menu.
-Move to the Service Home page of Virtual Server.
+Navigate to the Service Home page of Virtual Server.

 Click the Block Storage menu.
-Move to the Block Storage List page.
+Go to the Block Storage List page.

-On the Block Storage List page, click the resource to be disconnected from the connection server.
-Move to the Block Storage Details page.
+Block Storage List page, click the resource to detach the connected server.
+Navigate to the Block Storage Details page.

-You can create, delete, or restore snapshots of the created Block Storage using snapshots.
-You can perform actions on the Block Storage Details page and Snapshot List page.
+You can create, delete, or restore snapshots of a created Block Storage using snapshots.
+You can perform these actions on the Block Storage Details page and the Snapshot List page.

 You can create a snapshot of the current point in time.
 To create a snapshot, follow these steps.